 - The player window will open:

-- Use the buttons at the bottom of the window to control playback.
-From left to right:
+- Use the buttons at the bottom of the window to control the playback.

 Use the File menu in the player window to save/export screenshots: